beginning of content

 People who actively manage their pain in these ways see more improvements in their mood, health and ability to function, compared with people who only use medicines to manage their pain.

-When you experience chronic pain, it might seem natural to avoid too much standing, bending or moving around.
-However, exercise and stretching can often decrease your pain and improve your ability to function.
+If you have chronic pain, it might seem logical to avoid too much standing, bending or moving around.
+The opposite is usually true — exercise and stretching can often reduce your pain and improve your ability to function.

 Psychological therapy

-Mood and mindset can influence the way people experience their pain.
-Psychological techniques, such as cognitive behavioural therapy (CBT) and mindfulness, can help you limit or eliminate unhelpful thoughts.
-This may change the way you behave in response to pain.
+Your mood and mindset can influence the way you experience pain.
+Psychological techniques, such as cognitive behavioural therapy (CBT) and mindfulness, can help reduce unhelpful thoughts.
+This may change the way you experience and respond to pain.

-It's helpful to include mood and social goals in your pain management plan.
-For example, one goal that a person might set as part of psychological therapy is to spend 30 minutes a day socialising with friends or family.
+Some people find it helpful to include mood and social goals in their pain management plan.
+For example, you might aim to spend 30 minutes a day socialising with friends or family.

 Mind-body therapies

 Mind-body therapies include yoga, relaxation and meditation.
-These therapies can help you to reduce your stress levels, which may in turn reduce your experience of pain.
-Yoga and Tai Chi can also be a part of your physical therapy program.
+These therapies can help reduce your stress levels and pain.
+Yoga and tai chi can also be a part of your physical therapy program.

 Other therapies

-As well as the above, some complementary therapies may be useful:
+As well as the options already described, these complementary therapies may also help:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.